Florida to Colorado Road Trip Itinerary (8 Days with Stops & Hotels)

 Victorian Mansions, Valdosta

-Valdosta is a small town, also known as the Azalea City, and grew up as a stop along the early railroads back in the 1800s.
+Also known as the Azalea City, it grew up as a stop along the early railroads back in the 1800s.
+You won’t need a full day here, but it’s ideal for a relaxed first evening, especially if you’ve never been to this part of Georgia.

 3 Top Things to Do in Valdosta